garvit3835/product-docs-feature/how-to-guides/databases/xata.md

 1. Go to **DevZero** Dashboard and open the **Recipes** tab.
 2. Click on **New Recipe** and enter the name of recipe.
 3. Click on **Create a recipe** and your recipe will be created.
-4. Replace the recipe `yaml` file with the below provided snippet.
+4. Replace the recipe `yaml` file with the snippet below.
 Remember to replace the placeholder API key with the Key you noted down in the above steps:

 {% code %}
 ```